Algebroids, AKSZ Constructions and Doubled Geometry: Algebroids and Double Field Theory

-We can also construct a generalized tangent bundle $\mathbb{T}\cQ= T\cQ \oplus T^*\cQ$ on the leaf space.
-Then there is a morphism from $\mathbb{T}\cQ$ to $TM$ covering the immersion $\cQ\rightarrow M$, which is fibrewise bijective and is induced at the level of sections by the split signature metric $\eta$ through
+Having established that a DFT algebroid can be projected to a Courant algebroid on $(M,\eta)$ when the section constraint is imposed, let us now examine what becomes of this Courant algebroid on an explicit solution of the section constraints.
+We can construct the generalized tangent bundle $\mathbb{T}\cS= T\cS \oplus T^*\cS$ on any leaf $\cS$ of the foliation $\cF$.
+Then there is a morphism from $\mathbb{T}\cS$ to $TM$ covering the inclusion $\cS\hookrightarrow M$, which is fibrewise bijective and is induced at the level of sections by the split signature metric $\eta$ through